Democratic presidential hopeful U.S. Sen. Amy Klobuchar to visit Greensboro on Thursday

-GREENSBORO — U.S. Sen. Amy Klobuchar, one of the Democratic presidential hopefuls, will campaign here on Thursday, campaign officials announced today.
+GREENSBORO — U.S. Sen. Amy Klobuchar, one of the Democratic presidential hopefuls, is scheduled to campaign here Thursday, her campaign officials announced Tuesday.

 Klobuchar will attend a grassroots event late Thursday morning, the campaign said in an email.
 No further details were immediately available.
-She'll also head to an afternoon event in Raleigh.
+She will also attend an afternoon event in Raleigh.

-A U.S. senator representing Minnesota since 2007, Klobuchar is polling at No. 6 for the Democratic nomination, according to RealClearPolitics' average of national polls.
-She’s polling at 5.3% in North Carolina and 6.3% nationally.
+A U.S. senator representing Minnesota since 2007, Klobuchar is No. 6 among contenders for the Democratic nomination, according to RealClearPolitics’ average of national polls.
+She is polling at 5.3% in North Carolina and 6.3% nationally.

-By comparison, Pete Buttigieg, former mayor of South Bend, Indiana, is No. 5 with 10% in North Carolina and 9.8% nationally.
+By comparison, Pete Buttigieg, former mayor of South Bend, Ind., is No. 5 with 10% in North Carolina and 9.8% nationally.

 U.S. Sen. Bernie Sanders is at the top with 21.7% in North Carolina and 29.3% nationally, according to RealClearPolitics.